 Raising money for a startup is never easy

 And by never easy we mean it’s darn near impossible.
-You have to get the investor to believe in you, your team, the market, and your solution.
+With fundraising, you have to get the investor to believe in you, your team, the market, and your solution.
 Additionally, the investment also has to fit with the investor’s philosophy and portfolio.
 Oh, by the way, you’re one of hundreds of companies trying to get the investor’s attention.
 Even the best ideas get passed on.
 There’s many famous examples.
 Airbnb was passed on 7 times before they got funding.
 Pandora was rejected over 300 times in its quest to get funded.
 Threadup was rejected 27 times.
 The list goes on and on.

 Michelle (CEO of Roomzilla) and I got to talking recently about her experience raising money.
 Having worked in the startup world for a while, I thought I’d heard all of the advice on raising money.
 As we talked, we discussed all of the common advice that entrepreneurs hear.
 So I asked her what advice she didn’t hear that she would now share with someone.
 Two specific ideas really stood out.
 Not because of their power or depth, but actually due to their simplicity and what they mean about the company.